+a.
+Grading should be minimized to the extent feasible to reflect existing topography and protect significant site features, including trees.
+As conditioned the project will meet this.
+There are also minimal trees being removed from this project but intends to replant a significant number of trees on both sites.

+- b.
+When designing a grading plan, balancing the cut and fill is encouraged when it does not result in further adverse effects to the natural topography.
+As conditioned the project will meet this. - c.
+Terracing should be considered as an alternative to the use of tall or prominent retaining walls.
+Not applicable. - d.
+Proposed grading under the drip line of protected trees must be clearly identified on plans and will be reviewed by the City Arborist prior to issuance of a grading permit.
+As conditioned the project will meet this.

+2. Storm Water management

 - a.
-Grading should be minimized to the extent feasible to reflect existing topography and protect significant site features, including trees. - b.
-When designing a grading plan, balancing the cut and fill is encouraged when it does not result in further adverse effects to the natural topography. - c.
-Terracing should be considered as an alternative to the use of tall or prominent retaining walls.

-- d.
-Proposed grading under the drip line of protected trees must be clearly identified on plans and will be reviewed by the City Arborist prior to issuance of a grading permit. - 2.
-Storm Water management - a.
-Within the context of the design, the amount of impermeable surfaces on a site should be minimized. - b.
+Within the context of the design, the amount of impermeable surfaces on a site should be minimized.
+As conditioned the project will meet this. - b.
 Measures that will promote absorption of building, parking area, and other impervious area runoff through use of detention basins, ponds, vaults, trenches, dry wells, porous pavement, grid pavers, grassy swales fed through intermittent curb cuts, and vegetative buffers, etc., should be incorporated into site designs.
+The addition of bioswales in the parking lot site this will help with run off water and allow that water to be treated before its dispersed into the City storm water system and the Laguna.